QUEERYING GENDER, QUEERING DRAG

 Lee Lounge, Pyle Center, April 17 Friday and April 18 Saturday 9:00-4:00

-I grew up in the 10-mile evacuation radius of Limerick Generating Station, a nuclear power plant in Pottstown, PA.
-The Limerick towers could be seen from the windows of my middle school classroom.
-My friends and I swam in the bathtub-warm water downstream from the power plant.
-The Schuylkill River, once dubbed America’s foulest river, was cleaned up in the 40’s and 50’s—this meant the coal silt was dredged from the river and dumped in an area we kids would later call ‘The Black Desert’.
-After a day of riding our bikes through the Black Desert, we had to hose off the black silt before we’d be allowed in the house.
-On Thanksgiving trips to Grandma’s, my father would make a short detour through Centralia, so the family could check on the progress of the underground coal fire that had been burning there since 1962.
+Hiltner grew up in the 10-mile evacuation radius of Limerick Generating Station, a nuclear power plant in Pottstown, PA.
+The Limerick towers could be seen from the windows of her middle school classroom.
+She swam with her friends in the bathtub-warm water downstream from the power plant.
+The Schuylkill River, once dubbed America’s foulest river, was cleaned up in the 40’s and 50’s—this meant the coal silt was dredged from the river and dumped in an area neighborhood kids would later call ‘The Black Desert’.
+After a day of riding bikes through the Black Desert, she had to hose off the black silt before she’d be allowed in the house.
+On Thanksgiving trips to Grandma’s, her father would make a short detour through Centralia, so the family could check on the progress of the underground coal fire that had been burning there since 1962.

-Vantage Point: I stitched these natural and manmade disasters into my landscape and continued to research.
-Maps and illustrations drew me to include portolan lines and vanishing points—adding movement and a linear design element and poking fun at my tendency towards flat representation.
-I generated a list of terms and places picked up from headlines, news stories, and research, and this text became a ticker informing the scenes.
-The world I made is still beautiful, but the impact of human consumption and waste is everywhere.
+Vantage Point: Hiltner stitched these natural and manmade disasters into her landscape and continued to research.
+Maps and illustrations drew her to include portolan lines and vanishing points—adding movement and a linear design element and poking fun at her own tendency towards flat representation.
+She generated a list of terms and places picked up from headlines, news stories, and research, and this text became a ticker informing the scenes.
+The world she made is still beautiful, but the impact of human consumption and waste is everywhere.

 Lee Lounge, Pyle Center, Friday April 17 and Saturday April 18 9:00-4:00